There was a lot left to be desired from Kirk Cousins' Atlanta Falcons debut, an 18-10 loss at home to the Pittsburgh Steelers.

 "I was disappointed," Cousins said after the defeat, via team transcript.
 "Certainly disappointed.
 You always go out there with an expectation that you're going to play at a high level, and we didn't play up to our standard today."

-Cousins, who played his first game since suffering a torn Achilles last season with the Minnesota Vikings, led a scoring drive (field goal) in his first drive at the helm, but his eighth pass attempt of the game intended for Drake London went low and fell into the hands of Steelers safety DeShon Elliott, resulting in points for the Steelers in the low-scoring affair.
+Cousins, who played his first game since suffering a torn Achilles last season with the Minnesota Vikings, led a scoring drive (field goal) in his first drive at the helm, but his eighth pass attempt of the game intended for Drake London went low and fell into the hands of Steelers safety DeShon Elliott, resulting in points for the Steelers in what would be a low-scoring affair.

 The 36-year-old quarterback redeemed himself by the first half's end, completing all seven pass attempts of an 85-yard drive that ended with tight end Kyle Pitts celebrating in the end zone, but things got worse for Cousins and Co. in the second half.